Trends From Thousands of Maintenance Processes

 If an operator is managing 2,500 doors per coordinator (using automation) it usually indicates there are other process improvements in place.
 Common variables in this scenario are higher NTE’s (not to exceed approval repair limits), property access improvements, and heavier ratio of the internal workforce as a few.

-In evaluating processes, we err on the side of quality being the limiting factor of efficiency.
+In evaluating maintenance processes, we err on the side of quality being the limiting factor of efficiency.
 If quality drops, the efficiency and cost reduction needs to be evaluated.
 We have begun to benchmark those operations that are consistently performing all aspects of the repair process all of the time.
 While results are still coming in, we do see much more consistency in benchmarking performance but still have many variables in place (NTE’s, etc.).

 It is an important part of any business to identify benchmarks by which to define the areas of strengths and what areas may need improvement, as well as to use as a barometer once changes have been implemented.